Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 New graduate school to strengthen regional education and research capacities

 Another pillar of SASSCAL is the strengthening of regional, human and institutional capacities in the region through the establishment of the Graduate Studies Programme (SGSP), the Alumni Network and non-academic training.
-These activities are already showing first successes: at the end of 2020, a regional graduate school on Integrated Water Resource Management (IWRM) has been established together with and at the Namibian University of Science and Technology (NUST) and the German partner "International Centre for Water Resources and Global Change" (ICWRGC).
+These activities are already showing first successes: in April 2022, the regional graduate school programme on Integrated Water Resource Management (IWRM) was launched together with and established at the Namibia University of Science and Technology (NUST) and the German partner "International Centre for Water Resources and Global Change" (ICWRGC).

 In addition to the planned second research phase, the BMBF has funded a new research area "Hydrogen" to create a potential atlas for the region, which has already been presented by the Federal Minister of Research.
 The topic of "Renewable Energies" has been declared a priority topic for this by the WASCAL Governing Board.